rust-lang/book/src/ch16-03-shared-state.md

 </Listing>

-Once again, we compile and get... different errors!
+Once again, we compile and get… different errors!
 The compiler is teaching us a lot.

 ```console
 {{#include ../listings/ch16-fearless-concurrency/listing-16-14/output.txt}}